srashtig/lensid-15jul-2022/README.md

 Visit **[code review](https://github.com/srashtig/lensid-15jul-2022/wiki/Code-details-and-review---2021)** page for the details of various scripts/notebooks.

 If you use the code in this repository kindly [cite](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.124057) our methods paper.

+This repository was originally developed in the LIGO-Virgo Collaboration gitlab [https://git.ligo.org/srashti.goyal/lensid], and is copied here on July 15, 2022.